WSU-kduncan/cs2900-Dgrinstead/Projects/Project2/README.md

 1b.
 The first thing you want to do is obtain the container ID by running the following command "docker ps"

 1c.
 Access the Docker container by runnign the follwoing command: docker exec -it <container_id>  /bin/bash

+2. Reading the logs of a running container

+2a.To read the logs of a running container you have to run the docker ps command to list all of the running containers.
+The container id is located in the first column.

+## just as a note you collect the logs using a log aggregator and you store them in a place where they will be available forever.

+## it is dangerous to keep logs on the Docker host because they can build up over time and eat into your dkis space.

+## this is why you should use a central location for your Docker logs and enable log rotation for your containers